doanndev/GoldenGameDoc/refs/README.md

 Retrieves all active level commission settings, including commission percentages for each level.

 ### Authentication
-This endpoint requires JWT authentication.
+This endpoint requires JWT authentication via HTTP-only cookies.

 ### Parameters
 No parameters required.